Indian shares flat as Hero MotoCorp, Reliance offset tech losses

 While declining COVID-19 cases, easing of curbs and a surge in vaccinations have helped the indexes hit record highs recently, they’ve struggled this week amid a lack of fresh domestic triggers, and are on track to post a weekly loss of more than 1%.

-Conglomerate Reliance Industries (RELI.NS) rose 0.7%, continuing its recovery after a recent 5-day streak of losses.
+Conglomerate Reliance Industries rose 0.7%, continuing its recovery after a recent 5-day streak of losses.

 Our Standards: The Thomson Reuters Trust Principles.